Tonylib/gpt-flutter-engineer/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/antonosika?style=social)](https://twitter.com/AntonOsika)

-**Specify what you want it to build, the AI asks for clarification, and then builds it.**
+**Specify the Flutter app you want it to build, the AI asks for clarification, and then builds it.**

 GPT Engineer is made to be easy to adapt, extend, and make your agent learn how you want your code to look.
 It generates an entire codebase based on a prompt.

+Tested with Flutter and Flutter Engineer GPT is able to create a working tic-tac-toe app in 1 shot.

 [Demo](https://twitter.com/antonosika/status/1667641038104674306)